eantcal/nutetris/README.md

 - Renderer
   - Interface for the game scene renderer.
   - At compile time is selected one of the following renderer implementations:
-  -- Text Renderer (is a Renderer)
+  - Text Renderer (is a Renderer)
-  -- Renders the game scene using ASCII art graphics -- GDI Renderer (is a Renderer) relies on GUI (tetris::gui_t) which provides an Adapter for Linux (X11) and Windows implementations
+  - Renders the game scene using ASCII art graphics
+  - GDI Renderer (is a Renderer) relies on GUI (tetris::gui_t) which provides an Adapter for Linux (X11) and Windows implementations

 - Piece Factory
   - Creates each Tetris Piece instance needed by Game Manager

-- Tetris Piece (implements the abstract class tetris::piece_t)
+- Tetris Piece
   - Holds piece shape information

-- Input Manager (is an Input Event Dispatcher)
+- Input Manager
-  - Manages the input devices (Keyboard, Timers) and notifies the Game Manager of user and timer events
+  - Manages the input devices (Keyboard, Timers).
+  Used by Game Manager to collect any user and timer events

-- Input Device
+- Input Device (c++ implementation only)
-  - Interface which defines how input is managed
+  - Interface implemented by the actual input devices

-- Keyboard Input Device (is an Input Device)
+- Keyboard Input Device is an Input Device (c++ implementation only)
-  - Gets keyboard events
+  - Read and process the keyboard events